K-3 Visa – Marriage Visa

-In situations where a U.S. citizen wishes to marry or has married an individual the K3 visa, K1 visa, or adjusting status to lawful permanent residence (green card) are typically the most expeditious visas to reunite the U.S. citizen with his spouse or fiancée.
-A fiancée of a US citizen is eligible for the K1 visa and a spouse residing abroad is eligible for a K3 visa.
-A U.S. citizen may petition for his or her spouse to obtain permanent residence if the spouse is residing in the U.S.
+In situations where a U.S. citizen wishes to marry or has married an individual, the K-3 Visa, fiancee visa, or adjusting status to lawful permanent residence (green card) are typically the most expeditious visas to reunite the U.S. citizen with his spouse or fiancée.
+A fiancée of a U.S. citizen is eligible for the fiancee visa and a spouse residing abroad is eligible for a K-3 Visa.

 Applicants must be aware of non-immigrant intent, unlawful presence, and public charge issues to ensure that they are in compliance with immigration law.
 Furthermore, the USCIS will scrutinize the relationship to ensure that it is bona fide and not entered into solely for the purpose of gaining immigration benefits.